Is it time to rebrand? Top reasons to make the change

 Take Instagram, for example.
 What started as a photo-sharing app rebranded in 2016 with a bold new logo, signalling its shift into video, stories and interactive content.
 This move showed how brands can evolve with technology, offering a richer, more diverse social media experience that keeps users engaged and drives e-commerce.

-Rebranding: The Key Benefits
+Rebranding: The key benefits

 Rebranding can transform your business in exciting ways.
 Here’s a closer look at some of the standout advantages.